This blog may contain affiliate links. Read our disclosure policy for more info.

-In the park, there is plenty of things to do and unlike other parks around the world, don’t just expect beautiful walking trails and greenery.
-Instead, shop at the local markets, ride a rollercoaster in the theme park, visit the museum of natural history or even the zoo!
+In the park, there are plenty of things to do, and unlike other parks around the world, don’t just expect beautiful walking trails and greenery.
+Instead, shop at the local markets, ride a rollercoaster in the theme park, visit the Museum of Natural History, or even the zoo!

 The best way to try a range of good quality Mezcal is on a Mezcal tasting tour.
 With a professional guide and some good quality mezcal, you’ll learn the proper way to drink it and a little bit about the history of Mexico’s drink of choice!

 Our mezcal tasting was part of our Lucha Libre tour, so if you plan on booking that tour, don’t stress about joining a specific mezcal tasting (especially if you don’t overly like straight alcohol like me!)
 However, if you’re not doing a Lucha Libre tour or you’re as passionate about mezcal as Mexicans, then you’ll want to join a specific mezcal-tasting tour!

 This Mezcal tour combines a food tour and Mezcal tasting, so you get the full Mexican experience all in one tour!
 It begins from a central part of the city and from there you will get to explore a unique neighborhood of Mexico City while hearing local stories about the area.
 There are 4 different taquerias you will stop at to try different interpretations of the classic dish while you sip on beer and/or Mezcal.
 My mouth is already watering!